Best Commenting Systems for Websites That You Can Self-Host

 What's your favorite?

-On Linux Handbook, we use Cove commenting system because it integrates natively with Ghost membership system.
-This is something no other commenting system has done.
+On Linux Handbook, we have used Cove commenting system because it integrated natively with Ghost membership system.
 Cove cannot be self-hosted, though.

 Apart from that, we have tested several commenting systems on test websites and listed them here.
 But at the end, it is up to you to decide which is the best for your need.